 Chronic pain not only affects your physical health but your emotional and mental well-being as well.
-Pain management experts Jay M. Shah, MD, and Jeffrey Deygoo, MD, at the SamWell Institute for Pain Management in Colonia, New Jersey, offer innovative techniques to help you gain control over your pain, including dorsal root ganglion (DRG) stimulation.
+Pain management expert Jay M. Shah, MD at the SamWell Institute for Pain Management in Colonia, New Jersey, offers innovative techniques to help you gain control over your pain, including dorsal root ganglion (DRG) stimulation.
 For a pain management consultation to learn more about this advanced technique, schedule an appointment online or by phone today.

 DRG stimulation is an innovative method of pain control that targets your dorsal root ganglion to help improve chronic pain by altering pain signals.

 Your DRG is large bundle of sensory nerves found in the epidural space of your spinal cord.
 Your nerve roots provide sensory information from specific areas of your body to the DRG.
 Because of the types of sensations fed into the bundle of nerves, DRG stimulation may be able to provide more targeted pain management.

 DRG stimulation is primarily used to help manage pain that doesn’t respond well to other types of pain management techniques due to the location of the pain.
 DRG stimulation tends to help those with pain that affects their abdomen, chest, hands, feet, or groin area.